gedaipek/TechHive_Global_Project/README.md

 Insights and recommendations are provided on the following key areas:

-- **Sales Trends and Growth Rates:** Evaluating historical sales patterns globally and by region, focusing on revenue, order volume, and average order value.
+- **Sales Trends and Growth Rates:** Evaluating historical sales patterns globally and by region, focusing on order volume, average order value and revenue.
 - **Key Product Performance:** An analysis of various of product lines to understand their impact on revenue
-- **Loyalty Program Performance:** Evaluating the impact of the loyalty program on customer retention and sales.
+- **Loyalty Program Performance:** Evaluating the impact of the loyalty program on sales and customer retention.
 - **Regional Comparisons:** Comparing performance across regions in terms of sales and order volume.

 The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/gedaipek/SQL-project/blob/main/scripts/SQL/Data%20Cleaning.sql).